Sea Blubber Jellyfish

 Sea Blubber Jellyfish, Vancouver Island, BC, Photo By Bud Logan

 The sea blubber jellyfish can be found in the deeper coastal waters and oceans of North America.
-The cold waters of the Arctic, Northern Atlantic, and Northern Pacific Oceans prove ideal for them.
+The cold waters of the Arctic, the Northern Atlantic, and the Northern Pacific Oceans prove ideal for them.
 Watching them swim is almost hypnotic.

 A message from Bud